Nexus-Mods/NexusMods.App/README.md

 **Q:** Company product?
 Is this going closed source?

 **A:** Absolutely not, modding tools should be free, and the Nexus Mods App will always be open source (GPL3).
 But we also want to use this app as a way to get tools into the hands of modders and users.
 Instead of publishing only a download API, we want to give users a download CLI tool.
-Once file uploading is rewroked on the site, this repo will contain the code and CLI tools required for authenticating with the Nexus and uploading files via a CLI (and eventually a UI).
+Once file uploading is reworked on the site, this repo will contain the code and CLI tools required for authenticating with the Nexus and uploading files via a CLI (and eventually a UI).
 In short, this is us getting serious about supporting (and leading) the desktop side of modding, not just the file hosting side.

 **Q:** I see tests run on Linux, Windows and OSX, are you targeting all those platforms?